 Nursing students work through real-world scenarios in the Simulation Centre at the Daphne Cockwell Centre for Health Sciences at Waterfront Campus—the only facility of its kind in Canada accredited

 by the Society for Simulation in Health Care in the area of teaching/education.
-One of the hospital teaching rooms in our sim centre will be outfitted with FlexITy's FlexHealth technology as part of this
+One of the hospital teaching rooms in our sim centre will be outfitted with FlexITy's FlexHealth technology as part of this partnership.

 “At George Brown’s Sally Horsfall Eaton School of Nursing we always want to leverage the latest technology in order to provide the most relevant educational opportunities to our nursing students, so they are prepared to enter the medical field,” says